-First, the servicer must provide written notice at least 45 days before assessing a premium charge or fee.
+First, the servicer must provide 45-day advance written notice.
 This renewal notice must provide the following information:

 - The date of the renewal notice;

 - The servicer's name and mailing address;

 - The borrower's name and mailing address;

-- A request that the borrower update the hazard insurance information and that identifies the property by its physical address;

-- A statement that the servicer previously purchased force-placed insurance at the borrower's expense because the servicer did not have evidence that the borrower had hazard insurance coverage;

-- A statement that the force-placed insurance is expiring or has expired and that the servicer intends to renew or replace it because hazard insurance is required on the property; - A statement that the insurance coverage the servicer has purchased or will purchase may cost significantly more than, and provide less coverage than, hazard insurance purchased by the borrower, and identifying the annual cost (or if unknown, a reasonable estimate) of forceplaced insurance; - A statement that if the borrower purchases hazard insurance, the borrower should promptly advise the servicer; - A description of the requested insurance information and how the borrower may provide such information, and if applicable, that the requested information must be in writing; - The servicer's telephone number for borrower inquiries; and - A statement advising the borrower to review additional information provided in the same transmittal (if applicable).
+- A request that the borrower update the hazard insurance information and that identifies the property by its physical address; - A statement that the servicer previously purchased force-placed insurance at the borrower's expense because the servicer did not have evidence that the borrower had hazard insurance coverage; - A statement that the force-placed insurance is expiring or has expired and that the servicer intends to renew or replace it because hazard insurance is required on the property; - A statement that the insurance coverage the servicer has purchased or will purchase may cost significantly more than, and provide less coverage than, hazard insurance purchased by the borrower, and identifying the annual cost (or if unknown, a reasonable estimate) of forceplaced insurance; - A statement that if the borrower purchases hazard insurance, the borrower should promptly advise the servicer; - A description of the requested insurance information and how the borrower may provide such information, and if applicable, that the requested information must be in writing; - The servicer's telephone number for borrower inquiries; and - A statement advising the borrower to review additional information provided in the same transmittal (if applicable).

-The servicer cannot provide any additional information on the renewal notice other than the specific statements listed above, and, at the servicer's option, the loan account number.
-The servicer, however, can provide additional information on separate pages of paper contained in the same transmittal.
+Other than the specific statements listed above, the servicer cannot provide any additional information on the renewal notice, though the servicer can provide additional information on separate pages of paper contained in the same transmittal.
 Certain information must be provided in bold text.
 Appendix MS-3(D) contains a form notice that servicers may use.

-Second, by the end of the 45-day period beginning on the date the written notice was delivered or placed in the mail, the servicer must not have received evidence demonstrating that the borrower has purchased required hazard insurance coverage.
+Second, by the end of the 45-day notice period, the servicer must not have received evidence demonstrating that the borrower has purchased required hazard insurance coverage.

-Notwithstanding these two requirements, if not prohibited by state or other applicable law, if the servicer receives evidence that the borrower lacked insurance for some period of time after the existing force-placed insurance expired, the servicer may promptly assess a premium charge or fee related to renewing or replacing the existing force-placed insurance for that period of time.
+Notwithstanding these two requirements, if not prohibited by State or other applicable law, if the servicer receives evidence that the borrower lacked insurance for some period of time after the existing force-placed insurance expired, the servicer may promptly assess a premium charge or fee related to renewing or replacing the existing force-placed insurance for that period of time.

-The servicer must mail or deliver the renewal notice before each anniversary of purchasing forceplaced insurance, though the servicer need not send the renewal notice more than once per year.
+The servicer must mail or deliver the renewal notice before each anniversary of purchasing force-placed insurance, though the servicer need not send the renewal notice more than once per year.